Official launch of Constituency Week

 - Venue: Nice Restaurant

-The Namibian Institute for Democracy (NID) signed in 2013 a grant contract with the European Union (EU) to the value of €334,122 for a three-year program in association with the Namibian Institute for Administration and Management (NIPAM) aimed at strengthening the interaction between civil society and local and regional authorities through development committees.
+The Namibian Institute for Democracy (NID) signed a grant contract in 2013 with the European Union (EU) to the value of €334,122 for a three-year program in association with the Namibian Institute for Administration and Management (NIPAM) aimed at strengthening the interaction between civil society and local and regional authorities through development committees.

-The establishment of development committees at settlement, local authority and regional level, was initiated by the then Ministry of Regional and Local Government and Housing in the late nineties with the aim of strengthening the involvement of the citizenry in the governance of the country at sub-national level.
-Development committees are meant to consult the policy makers at all levels of governance on all development issues.
+The establishment of Development Committees at settlement, local authority and regional level, was initiated by the then Ministry of Regional and Local Government and Housing in the late nineties with the aim of strengthening the involvement of the citizenry in the governance of the country at sub-national level.
+Development Committees are meant to consult the policy makers at all levels of governance on all development issues.

 IVLP's Women's group in Georgia